 You can also ask CACI at any time to cease processing your data for direct marketing purposes.
 We will then add you to the suppression file we keep of consumers who do not want their data used for direct marketing.
 Any future requests from our clients for data for direct marketing are always screened against this file.
 This ensures your details are not passed on to our clients in the future.

 You also have the right of erasure, i.e. you can ask us to delete any data we hold about you on our database.
 In addition, you have the right to access the data which means you can request to see the data which CACI hold about you.
-If you would like to exercise either of these rights, then please contact us at email@example.com and let us know.
+If you would like to exercise either of these rights, then please contact us at [email protected] and let us know.
+As recommended by the ICO, we will need proof of your identity and address in order to carry out this request.

 Opting out of receiving direct marketing communications from CACI and our clients does not mean your data will not be processed for marketing purposes by other organisations.
 If you wish to minimise the amount of direct marketing communications you receive, there are a number of industry opt out files you can subscribe to.